A Well-Lived Life 2 - Book 4 - Elyse

 “Yes.
 I’ll give you his office number and the number to his mobile cellular telephone.”

 We really were witnessing the birth of a New World Order, one in which there might be no communist dictatorships except perhaps the Hermit Kingdom, North Korea.
-But if China ended Communist Party rule the way all the other countries were, Kim Il Sung would have no benefactor and his country would quickly fall into chaos.
+But if China ended Communist Party rule the way all the other countries were, Kim Il Sung would have no benefactor, and his country would quickly fall into chaos.

-My mind went to my friends Vanya, Dmitry, and Tanya, and of course, Tanya’s daughter Lara.
-I wondered how they would come through all of the changes.
+My mind went to my friends Vanya, Dmitry, and Tanya, and, of course, Tanya’s daughter Lara.
+I wondered how they would come through all the changes.
 I wondered how WE would come through all the changes.
 So far, it seemed like the forces of freedom were winning, but all it would take would be a coup from the hard-liners in Russia to send things spiraling out of control as they tried to reassert their power in Eastern Europe and around the world.

 One friend, though, might well be the happiest Russian college student on the planet.
 If the entire family defected, she would never have to return to Russia.
 I didn’t think she’d have a problem paying for her remaining years at Stanford, given what I expected Colonel Anisimova would make working for Patrick Shaughnessy.